naxreo/myaddress/README.md

 ### My Address ###
-use azr-api to create domain name such as .at.kakaocorp.com
+use azr-api to create domain name such as .at